 Apply Online for Fall Admission!

-The M.S. in International and Development Economics program starts every fall (late August) only.
+The M.S. in International and Development Economics program starts every fall (late August).
 Applicants are accepted from both economics and non-economics majors.
 The priority application deadline for fall applications is March 1.
 Applications are reviewed after March 1 on a case-by-case basis.

 Please note: The Department of Economics offers two graduate programs - the M.A. in Economics and the M.S. in International and Development Economics.
 Applicants can apply to only one of these programs.